Katharine-Di-Cerbo/morphism/README.txt

 CUSTOM BACKGROUND
 This theme supports custom background, which is a native WordPress function.

-ICON FONTS
-The icons used in the Digital Pro theme are free of copyright and courtesy of http://ionicons.com/.

 LOCALIZATION
 The Digital Pro theme is translation ready.
 More information about the translation process can be found here:http://codex.wordpress.org/Translating_WordPress/